HOW TO APPLY QUICK LINKS:

 2. The examination must be taken by July 31st of the application year and the official score sheet must be included in the WSU Graduate Application supplemental documentation by September 1st.
 Scores submitted after the September 1st deadline will not be accepted.

-3. The minimum acceptable GRE score is 800 (combined verbal and quantitative sections) and 3.5 analytic writing score.
-Scores lower than this minimum will render the applicant not eligible for admission.
+3. The minimum acceptable GRE score is 800 combined verbal and quantitative sections (for exams taken prior to August 1, 2011) or a minimum of 285 combined verbal and quanitative (for exams taken after August 1, 2011), and a 3.5 analytic writing score.
+Scores lower than this minimum will render the applicant ineligible for admission.

 4. Testing scores from one examination date will be considered for admission, not necessarily the most recent score.
 We utilize the exam with the highest scores.
 Also, only scores from one testing date will be considered.
 For example, we will not consider a verbal score from one exam, a quantitative score from another, and a writing score from yet another.
 All scores must be from the same exam.